-By construction the subset $\overline{\Sigma_\omega}$ is invariant under the semigroup $S:=\langle h_n\colon n\ge 1\rangle_+$, in the sense that $s(\overline{\Sigma_\omega})\subset \overline{\Sigma_\omega}$ for every $s\in S$.
-See Figure \ref{fig.exotic_CB}
+By construction, the subset $\overline{\Sigma_\omega}$ is invariant under the semigroup $S:=\langle h_n: n\ge 1\rangle_+$, in the sense that $s(\overline{\Sigma_\omega})\subset \overline{\Sigma_\omega}$ for every $s\in S$.
+See Figure \ref{fig.exotic_CB}.

-The subset $\overline{\Sigma_\omega}$ is countable and compact, and its points can be classified according to their \emph{Cantor--Bendixson rank} (see \cite[\S6]{Kechris}), as follows.
+The subset $\overline{\Sigma_\omega}$ is countable and compact, and its points can be classified according to their \emph{Cantor--Bendixson rank} (see the book of Kechris \cite[\S6]{Kechris}), as follows.
 Points of rank 0 are the isolated points: these are exactly points in the orbit of $z_0$ under the semigroup $S$.
 Points of rank 1 are those that are not isolated, but become isolated after removing the isolated points: these are exactly points in the $S$-orbit of $y_1$.
 Continuing in this way, points of rank $n$ are precisely points in the $S$-orbit of $y_{n}$.
-Finally there is a unique point whose rank is the first countable ordinal $\omega$, namely the point $x_0$.
+Finally, there is a unique point whose rank is the first countable ordinal $\omega$, namely the point $x_0$.
 This discussion can be directly extended to the subset $K$.
 We write $\rk_K(x)$ for the Cantor--Bendixson rank of a point $x\in K$.
-Note that for every $g\in F$ and $x\in K$, we have the relation $\rk_{g(K)}(g(x))=\rk_K(x)$.
+Note that we have the relation $\rk_{g(K)}(g(x))=\rk_K(x)$ for every $g\in F$ and $x\in K$.

-We next consider the $F$-equivariant ultrametric kernel $\alpha:\Ocal_K\times\Ocal_K\to [0,1)$ defined as in \eqref{e-alpha-K1-K2} and the key observation is that the particular choice of the subset $K$ allows to directly relate $\alpha$ with the Cantor--Bendixson rank.
+We next consider the ultrametric $\alpha\colon \Ocal_K\times\Ocal_K\to [0,1)$ defined as in \eqref{e-alpha-K1-K2}, and the key observation is that the particular choice of the subset $K$ allows to directly relate $\alpha$ with the Cantor--Bendixson rank.

 \begin{lem} Let $K\subset (0,1)$ be the subset defined at \eqref{ex.K}.
 For every $K_1, K_2\in \mathcal{O}_K$, the point $x=\alpha(K_1, K_2)$ is such that $\rk_{K_1}(x)$ and $\rk_{K_2}(x)$ are both finite, and moreover $\rk_{K_1}(x)\neq \rk_{K_2}(x)$ unless $\rk_{K_1}(x)=\rk_{K_2}(x)=0$.